-media surely exist, but whether they are interested in IPU affairs, is another question.
-Media reports on IPU Conferences are rare, apart from those organized in developing countries whose international activities are not that broad.50 The IPU, as a parliamentary body, does not exercise control powers on an executive power, first, because an executive power does not exist within its system, and second, because up to now it has not been willing to officially take over such a task with regard to the UN system (see para.
-2 above), even though without doubt it would be competent to do so on all UN issues given its broad parliamentary membership51.
-Nevertheless, in April 2007, a Committee on United Nations Affairs, consisting of all IPU members, was established whose mandate, beside reviewing the cooperation between the UN and the IPU / parliaments and reacting to requests of the UN for IPU input, also encompasses typical parliamentary control mechanisms.
-Its Advisory Group, set up the same year, has explicitly the right to conduct investigations, including through field missions, on the implementation of the principles recommended by the Report on System-wide Coherence, on UN peacebuilding operations, the implementation of the MDGs and other major international commitments, the UN budget, its sources and usage, financing for development, including related UN reforms, and human rights (ratification of human rights treaties and functioning of the Human Rights Council).
-52 Thus, parliamentary enquiries are conducted, but the possibilities to filter them into the UN system and to ask for UN reactions to reports remain narrow.
+The results for the element of control, i.e. the possibility for citizens to control the decisions of the IPU and their implementation, are mixed.
+On the one hand, relative transparency with regard to the decision-making process exists: documents and acts of the organization are freely available on the internet.
+45 Yet, the respective bodies are not required to publish reasons for decisions taken, even though arguments and reasons for voting behaviour of delegation members, of representatives of delegations or geo-political groups, and of position holders uttered in the Council meetings find their way into the summary records of the Council sessions.46 Involved interests, as far as they do exist (for example, in the context of the examination of human rights violations of parliamentarians, see below, or the technical assistance programme), which want to receive more information than that provided online, have to go through the usual administrative channels, which are lean.
+Independent mass media surely exist, but whether they are interested in IPU affairs is another question.
+Media reports on IPU Conferences are rare, apart from those organized in developing countries where international activities are not that broad.47 The IPU, as a parliamentary body, does not exercise control over an executive power, first, because an executive power does not exist within its system, and second, because until now it has not been willing officially to take over such a task with regard to the UN system (see section 2, above), although without doubt it would be competent to do so on all UN issues given its broad parliamentary membership.
+48 Nevertheless, in April 2007 a Committee on United Nations Affairs, consisting of all IPU members, was established, the mandate of which, beside reviewing the co-operation between the UN and the IPU/parliaments and reacting to requests of the UN for IPU input, also encompasses typical parliamentary control mechanisms.
+Its Advisory Group, set up the same year, has explicitly the right to conduct investigations, including through field missions, on the implementation of the principles recommended by the Report on System-wide Coherence, on UN peace-building operations, the implementation of the Millennium Development Goals (MDGs) and other major international commitments, the UN budget, its sources and usage, financing for development, including related UN reforms, and human rights (ratification of human rights treaties and functioning of the Human Rights Council) (IPU 2008, Art.
+2).
+Thus, parliamentary enquiries are conducted, but the possibility to filter them into the UN system and to ask for UN reactions to reports remains narrow.
 Moreover, the Advisory Group's first field mission testifies to a focus on recommendations for parliaments rather than on those addressed to the UN.
-Furthermore, questions and answers sessions at the UN do not exist at all.
+Furthermore, question and answer sessions at the UN do not exist at all.
 Effectiveness is hence limited.
-Finally, there is no way for the IPU to go before a (UN) Court.
+Finally, there is no way for the IPU to go before a UN Court.